 Privacy is one of our core values.
 We are committed to being transparent about how we collect and use data to provide our product and services.

 Zoom complies with global privacy frameworks.
 We have implemented data protection and privacy practices into our products and processes.

 Zoom and the EU General Data Protection Regulation (GDPR)

 Zoom is committed to helping our users understand the rights and obligations under the General Data Protection Regulation (GDPR), which took effect on May 25, 2018.

-To learn more about our GDPR compliance, please read our GDPR Notice.
+To learn more about our GDPR compliance, please visit: GDPR Compliance.

 Zoom is committed to safeguarding the privacy and security of our users’ data.
 This includes supporting the compliance of our US customers in the K-12 and postsecondary education sectors with the Family Educational Rights and Privacy Act (FERPA).

 To learn more, please see our FERPA Guide.